Grants

 • the activity must not be predefined, as the associations are planning it from scratch together with the students

-• total budget 2 500 – 2 800 €
+• total budget 2 500 – 3 000 €

-Grant amount: Up to 2 500 - 2 800 € per project, based on the project budget.
+Grant amount: Up to 2 500 - 3 000 € per project, based on the project budget.
 All selected associations completing the process will receive the grant.

-Application deadline: 20.11. – 10.12.2023
+Application deadline: 20.12. – 23.01.2025

 Grant use period: planning in February-March, implementation in April, evaluation and reporting in May.

-How to apply: Fill the form at this link) at the latest on December 10, 2023.
+How to apply: Fill the form this link viimeistään 23.1.2025.

-Selection: 3-5 organisations will be selected, based on the need of the organisation for in-depth support and the suitability of the organisation's idea for the social work course.
+Selection:: 3-5 organisations will be selected, based on the need of the organisation for in-depth support and the suitability of the organisation's idea for the social work course.

 In the General call for the Moniheli Grant, member associations can apply for funding for their small projects that promote the integration, well-being and/or participation of migrants or their communities.
 A number of member organisations have developed activities with the Moniheli Grant, for which they have subsequently received project funding from STEA or ministries.